barabanshek/Dagger/README.md

 ./ase_samples/dagger_ase_sample
 ```

 Check for error logs during the simulation phase and after.
-Please, feel free to experiment with any arbitrary numbers of threads and request by modifying the corresponding variables in the dagger/sw/ase_samples/joint_ase_process.cc.
+Feel free to experiment with any arbitrary numbers of threads and request by modifying the corresponding variables in the dagger/sw/ase_samples/joint_ase_process.cc.

 #### Running on Real Hardware: Configuring FPGA and Building Software on the Target Platform